 We have started work on a further 52 new homes in 2016/17, again providing both general needs and supported living accommodation across the country.
 These include 26 homes for affordable rent in St Ann’s at Lord Street and homes within a mixed tenure scheme at Brock Mill in Chorley, this scheme will provide both homes for Affordable rent and Shared Ownership.

-In 2016/17 we successfully committed our 2015-18 Affordable Homes Programme with the Homes and Communities Agency for which we received £2.05m of grant.
+In 2016/17 we successfully committed our 2015-18 Affordable Homes Programme with the Regulator of Social Housing for which we received £2.05m of grant.

 We were successful in securing £645,000 of Department of Health Funding from the new Housing and Technology Funding in partnership with Blackpool Council to deliver a new development of six self-contained apartments designed specifically for people with a mild or moderate learning disability and or autism.
 The new homes will be equipped to a very high specification and will including technology that will enable the tenants to access an independent living environment that is not currently available to them.